Advance Care Planning

 2. Choose a Health Care Agent

-A health care agent should be someone you trust to speak on your behalf if you are not able to talk or communicate with your healthcare team.
+A health care agent should be someone you trust, such as your spouse, unmarried same-sex partner, life partner, domestic partner, child over the age of 18, or parent, to speak on your behalf if you are not able to talk or communicate with your healthcare team.
 An agent does not make decisions based upon their own opinion, but rather based on the values and goals that have been communicated to them by the people they represent.
+Your health care agent must be 18 or older and cannot be your health care provider, unless the provider is a family member or you give reasons for the naming of this agent in your directive.

 3. Complete Your Health Care Directive